divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ### getQueryDataAndId

 Function to return the Tellor query data and Id which are required for reporting values to Tellor protocol.
-The query data is an encoded string consisting of the query type string "EVMCall", the main chain Id (1 for Ethereum), the address of the ownership contract on main chain as well as the function signature of the main chain function `getCurrentOwner()` (`0xa18a186b`).
+The query data is an encoded string consisting of the query type string "EVMCall", the main chain Id (1 for Ethereum), the address of the ownership contract on main chain as well as the encoded function signature of the main chain function `getCurrentOwner()` (`0xa18a186b`).
 The query Id is the `keccak256` hash of the query Data.
 Refer to the [Tellor specs](https://github.com/tellor-io/dataSpecs/blob/main/types/EVMCall.md) for details.

 ```js
 function getQueryDataAndId()